jwillg/p2.10/README.md

 Because the player used a powerup in the previous round, they have moved up in tiers and are close to winning.

+## Implementation: ##
+* Created intial sketches
+* Assigned roles and duties to team members
+* Conducted research on object detection

+## Plan to move forward: ##
+Charlotte will conduct periodic check-ins to verify progress on individual assignments.